Volkswagen ID.3 range, battery & charging

 If you’re using a normal 7.4kW wallbox, the 58kWh ID.3 will take just over nine hours to charge from empty to full, while at 11kW that drops to just over six hours.
 Either should be fine for an overnight top-up.
 Head out to a public charger and the 58kWh ID.3 takes about an hour to go from 10 to 80% charge at a 50kW point, dropping to around 30 minutes if you can find a 100kW unit.

 - 1VerdictThe Volkswagen ID.3 hatchback is an electric family car that promises to be as big a breakthrough as the Beetle and Golf before it – but is it a true revolution?

 - 2Range, battery & charging - currently readingThe Volkswagen ID.3 offers a choice of three battery sizes and all promise enough range and charging capability to keep most buyers out of trouble

-- 5Interior & comfortThe Volkswagen ID.3 feels well built, but the interior has a few too many cheap-looking plastic surfaces for our liking
+- 5Interior, dashboard & comfortThe Volkswagen ID.3 feels well built, but the interior has a few too many cheap-looking plastic surfaces for our liking